 How does it work?

-At Liverpool, you can learn a new language, or further develop your language skills through three different routes:
+At Liverpool, you can learn a new language, or further develop your language skills through two different routes:

 - As a named degree programme specialising in language and culture